 Paint will NOT hide the order of cat or dog urine!
+If the floor has been painted Option 2 will not work!
 You have two options.

 Step 3.
 Repeat Step 1.
 After you let this air dry, the pet urine smell should no longer be present.

 I have used Option 2 with good success for an apartment I cleaned out for someone.
 The people who once lived there used the hallway closet as the litter box (the closet was the box).
 A trail of cat poop leading to the closet trampled into the carpet to where it was about 3/4 inch thick of poop.